All Episodes

 All right, cool.

-So um in Brooklyn, New York, the gateway center below is a still image from a video surveillance for that ATM transaction.
+So in Brooklyn, New York, the Gateway Center below is a still image from a video surveillance for that ATM transaction.

 Okay.

-Based upon information provided to me by NYPD officers, honorable about the 71st NYPD police officer stopped and infinity Q50 vehicle for driving an exclud exclusive uh excessively tinted windows upon approaching the driver's side of the vehicle.
+Based upon information provided to me by NYPD officers honor about December 1st, NYPD police officer stopped an infinity Q50 vehicle for driving that exclusive excessively tenanted windows.

-The officer observed John Pierre seating the driver's seat and another individual seated in the front passenger seat.
+Upon approaching the driver's side of the vehicle, the officer observed John Pierre seen in the driver's seat and another individual seated in the front passenger seat.

 The officer smelled marijuana emanating from the vehicle.

-The police officer then searched the vehicle and recovered among other items, marijuana from the center console and a Gucci purstyle bag from the back seat.
+The police officer then searched the vehicle and recovered, among other items, marijuana from the center console and a Gucci purse-style bag from the back seat.

-The officer searched the bag and recovered, among other items, three Kang key bank debit cards and the names of individuals other than John Pierre, including the 1632 key bank card issued in victim to his name.
+The officer searched the bag and recovered, among other items, three key bank debit cards and the names of individuals other than John Pierre, including the 1632 key bank card issued in victim 2's name.

-And some subjects of John Pierre admitted that the bag and the cards inside the bag belong to him.
+In some instances, John Pierre admitted that the bag and the cards inside the bag belong to him.

 God damn.